AlainJoss/datathon_ubs/TECHNICAL_REPORT.md

 - Independence of Features: The function treats each feature independently when determining outliers.
 It does not account for potential correlations between features that might explain the observed values.

-2.2 "Relevant Features" code: The goal, as well as in "find outliers" is to identify the features that contributed the most to the model in order to clasify an observation as anomaly, specifically for the autoencoder output.
+**"Relevant Features"** code: The goal, as well as in "find outliers" is to identify the features that contributed the most to the model in order to clasify an observation as anomaly, specifically for the autoencoder output.
 By focusing which features have significantly high reconstruction errors, this analysis enhances the interpretability of the anomalies detected.

 Findings: